Jordan EJ13: Sponsorship and livery

+As in previous years, the basic color of the car was yellow; The front and rear wings, T-cam and side pods were black.
+The main sponsor remained the tobacco brand Benson & Hedges, which was replaced by the Benson + Hedges variation which advertised on both wings, the nose, the side pods and on the driver's helmets, even if it only provided a fraction of the funds that, for example, were available for 2000 and 2001.
+Other sponsors including Liqui Moly, CCTV and Brother.
+Eddie Jordan launched their own vodka drink V-10, named after V-10 engine and his rock band.

+Jordan used the Benson & Hedges logos, except at the French, British and United States Grands Prix; which was replaced with text "Be on Edge" (Benson & Hedges minus the 'n', 's','&', 'H' and 's').

+In Brazilian, Jordan celebrated their 200th Grand Prix, and their cars had a sticker on the side pontoon commemorating the achievement, reading "Jordan 200".

 In June 2003 Jordan sued mobile phone company Vodafone for £150 million, claiming that the company had made a verbal contract for a three-year sponsorship, then gave it to Ferrari instead.
 Jordan withdrew the action two months later, agreeing to pay Vodafone's costs.
 This was a double financial blow from which the team did not recover.
 The judge was highly critical of Eddie Jordan, branding the allegations against Vodafone "without foundation and false".